Yummy Jerk Chicken Fried Rice

 Instructions:

-Heat oil in a wide pan over medium heat.
-Add onion, garlic, black pepper, and ginger (if using).
-Cook for 2 minutes until fragrant.
+Heat a wide pan over medium heat and add a splash of oil.
+Once it’s hot, toss in the onion, garlic, black pepper, and ginger (if you’re using it).
+Stir for about 2 minutes until everything smells fragrant and the onion starts to soften.

-Toss in the bell pepper, peas, and carrots.
-Stir-fry for 3 minutes until they begin to soften.
+Add the bell pepper, peas, and carrots.
+Stir-fry for 3 minutes until they begin to soften but still hold their shape.

-Add the soy sauce, oyster sauce, sesame oil, and jerk chicken.
-Stir well and cook for another 2 minutes to warm the chicken through.
+Pour in the soy sauce, oyster sauce, and sesame oil.
+Add the shredded jerk chicken and stir well to coat.
+Cook for another 2 minutes to warm the chicken through and let the flavors blend.

-Top with scallions and taste for seasoning.
-Add a splash more soy sauce or jerk marinade if you want to turn up the flavor.
+Top with chopped scallions and taste for seasoning.
+If you want more punch, add a splash of soy sauce or a spoonful of leftover jerk marinade.

 What To Eat With Jerk Fried Rice?